 Alone or accompanied, to relax or read a book, this is always an option for any Porto resident.

-(Re)discovering our history by visiting monuments
+(Re)discover our history by visiting monuments

 Porto was recently named the Best Metropolitan Seaside Destination.
 But believe us, it’s not just tourists who can and should enjoy the best of our history.